-First scholarly publication from thesis work for Master of Environmental Studies degree:
+First scholarly publication (of two) from thesis work for Master of Environmental Studies degree:

 Music as a Tool for Environmental Education and Advocacy:

 Artistic Perspectives from Musicians of the Playlist for the Planet